-7 Amazing Lapland Bucket List Experiences
+7 Amazing experiences to put on your Lapland Bucket List

 Visit Santa Claus

 In Santa Claus Village, there is the opportunity to not only meet Santa’s reindeer, you can also take short or longer reindeer sleigh rides.
-And Visit Rovaniemi have organised one for us.
-So, before our special meeting with Santa Claus himself, we’re going to say hello to his reindeer first, get a few pictures and enjoy a sleigh ride with them.
+And Visit Rovaniemi organised one for us.
+So, before our special meeting with Santa Claus himself, we were going to say hello to his reindeer first, get a few pictures and enjoy a sleigh ride with them.
 You can book longer rides, safaris and even northern lights excursions from the office at Santa Claus Village.

 Have some family winter fun at Snowman World

-We are going to be getting up-close-and-personal with some snowmen at Snowman World, a winter wonderland playground with Snowmen, ice-skating and lots more for family winter fun.
-There is also an Ice Bar and Ice Restaurant which we can visit which have beautiful ice and snow sculptures.
-We can also partake in ice-skating (something I’ve only ever done once), snowtubing and sleighing.There may not be much snow at the moment but there’s still lots of things to do in Rovaniemi with kids.
+We were going to be getting up-close-and-personal with some snowmen at Snowman World, a winter wonderland playground with Snowmen, ice-skating and lots more for family winter fun.
+There is also an Ice Bar and Ice Restaurant which we could visit which have beautiful ice and snow sculptures.
+We also had an opportunity to partake in snowtubing and sleighing.
+Unfortunately, due to the late arrival of the snow in 2018, we couldn’t enjoy some ice-skating (something I’ve only ever done once).

 Learn about the indigenous people, history and culture of Lapland with the Culture Pass